awsug/blog/content/post/know-your-aws-community-day-india-2020-speaker-swapnil-jakhetia.md

 date = 2020-09-23T14:12:08Z
-description = "Swapnil Jakhetia will be speaking on \"Infrastructure is Code with AWS CDK\" at <time> on <date> at AWS Community Day India 2020." feature_image = "/images/swapnil.PNG" tags = ["AWS", "AWS CDK", "Speaker", "AWSCommunityDay2020"] title = "Know Your AWS Community Day India 2020 Speaker - Swapnil Jakhetia"
+description = "Swapnil Jakhetia will be speaking on \"Infrastructure is Code with AWS CDK\" at <time> on <date> at AWS Community Day India 2020." feature_image = "/images/swapnil.PNG" tags = ["Speaker", "AWS", "AWSCommunityDay2020", "AWS CDK"] title = "Know Your AWS Community Day India 2020 Speaker - Swapnil Jakhetia"

 +++
-Swapnil Jakhetia is working as a Solution Architect at Blazeclan, India will be speaking on "**Infrastructure is Code with AWS CDK**" at <time> on <date> at AWS Community Day India 2020.
+Swapnil Jakhetia is working as a Solution Architect at Blazeclan, India will be speaking on "**Infrastructure is Code with AWS CDK**" from 12:00 PM - 12:45 PM on 16th October 2020 at AWS Community Day India 2020.

 [Swapnil Jakhetia Introduction](https://drive.google.com/file/d/1MBbEhl9oF8BDCqtp1HI_Yisn_iOHJyrj/view)